Corporate Transparency Act Exemptions: Does Your Business Qualify?

 16. Public Utility

-This is another exception by the CTA that can be quite complicated, so make sure to ask a professional to ensure that you’re not required to fill out an initial beneficial owner report.
-Specifically, the exemption applies to public utilities that provide telecommunications services, electrical power, natural gas, or water and sewer services within the United States.
+This is another CTA exception that can be pretty complicated, so ask a professional to ensure you’re not required to fill out an initial beneficial owner report.
+Specifically, the exemption applies to public utilities that provide telecommunications, electrical power, natural gas, or water and sewer services within the United States.

 17. Financial Market Utility

 In the same vein as a public utility, certain Financial Market Utility firms will be exempt under the Corporate Transparency Act.
-While these can be a bit complicated as there isn’t a universal definition of financial market utility, they would have to relate directly to the exemption for public utilities in the financial section.
+While these can be complicated, as there isn’t a universal definition of financial market utility, they relate directly to the exemption for public utilities in the financial section.

 18. Pooled Investment Vehicles